 - Right to Repair article from ABC News

-- Karhina – for mending workshops with Tamara Russell
+- Karhina – for mending ideas and workshops with Tamara Russell

 - The Repair Shop UK – Look out for the Australian version coming soon.